vinooMj/My-Blockchain-Notes/Bridge_hack.md

 - Fake Events:
 Often, a cross-chain bridge will monitor for deposit events on one blockchain to initiate a transfer to the other.
-If an attacker can generate a deposit event without making a real deposit or by depositing with a valueless token, then they can withdraw value from the bridge at the other end.
+If an attacker can generate a deposit event without making a real deposit or by depositing with a valueless token, then they can withdraw value from the bridge at the other end.,

 - Message Verification Bug:
 Cross-chain bridges perform validation of a deposit or withdrawal before actually performing any transfers.
 There have been many instances in the past where